• Room 02.022 - David Keir Building

 External Examiner for MSc Applied Environmental Geology Programme, University College Cork

-External Examiner for MSc Marine and Freshwater Resources Programme, National University of Ireland Galway
+External Examiner for MSc Marine and Freshwater Resources Programme, University of Galway

 Expertise related to UN Sustainable Development Goals